-The Company has only one subsidiary company i.e. MAS Rural Housing andMortgage Finance Limited.
-Pursuant to the provision of Section 129(3) of the CompaniesAct 2013 the performance and financial position of Subsidiaries Associates and JointVenture companies are described in Form AOC-1 which is annexed herewith as "Annexure- G".
+The Company has one subsidiary Company i.e. MAS Rural Housing andMortgage Finance Limited.
+Pursuant to the provision of Section 129(3) of the CompaniesAct 2013 the performance and financial position of Subsidiaries Associates and JointVenture companies are described in Form AOC-1 which is annexed herewith as "Annexure- F".
 Further the Company does not have any Joint Venture or Associate Company.

-The information required under section on 197 of the Act read with rule5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014are mentioned as per "Annexure - H".
+The information required under section on 197 of the Act read with rule5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014are mentioned as per "Annexure G".

 THE CHANGE IN NATURE OF BUSINESS:

-The Company has not accepted deposit from public during the year andthere was no deposit outstanding as on March 31 2019.
+The Company is Non - deposit taking Non-Banking Financial Companyregistered with Reserve Bank of India and is prohibited from accepting public deposits andtherefore the Company has not accepted any deposits from public during the year underreview and there was no public deposit outstanding as on March 31 2022.

 During the year under review there was no change in the capitalstructure of the Company.